rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 ### 2.2.
 Fit a global GAMM model with uncorrelated errors to seasonality data

 - Fit a model assuming all observations are indpependent and including a smooth term for seasonallity grouped by Species and add one-random term added for subject identity
-- We set k for the variable _seasonally_ to 5, which is the number of unique values
+- We set k for the variable _seasonally_ to 5, which is the number of unique values for each season
 - Include a simple random term for subject identity
 - Horizontal range might be expected to vary cyclically across seasons so we need to specify bs = "cc"  (i.e., cyclic cubic regression splines), hence, seasonally shows no discontinuity between Spring I and Spring II and both ends line up
 ```